 (For more Thoran recipe ideas, use the search box on the sidebar or scroll down the home page)

-→ Toast the coconut on low flame for a couple of minutes to enhance its sweetness without drying it out.
+→ Toast the coconut on a low flame for a couple of minutes to enhance its sweetness without drying it out.

 → Short on time?
 Use split moong dal (without skin).
 It cooks faster but has a slightly different texture.